milsanore/trader.cpp/README.md

 - ✅ subscribe to price updates
 - create a basic trading signal (e.g. standard deviations)
 - fire an order
-- test in the Binance test enviroment
+- test in the Binance test environment

 ## NON-FUNCTIONAL